-Asthma is a chronic condition in which the bronchial tubes of the lungs are inflamed and produce extra mucus by contraction of the muscle around the airways, causing difficulty in breathing.
-During an asthma attack, the airways become narrower than usual and can cause difficulty breathing.
+Asthma is a chronic (long-term) condition in which the bronchial tubes of the lungs are inflamed and there is production of extra mucus as a result of contraction of the muscle around the airways, causing difficulty in breathing.
+During an asthma attack, the airways tend to become narrower than usual, which can cause difficulty breathing.
 Certain triggers, such as cold weather, smoke, air pollution, or pet dander, can swell the airways and cause an asthma attack.
 Other triggers of asthma attacks include an emotional outburst or physical exertion.
-The severity of an asthma attack can range from mild to very serious.
-In mild attacks, symptoms get better with prompt home treatment.
-But a severe asthma attack does not improve with home treatment, it may require medical attention, or it can become a life-threatening emergency.

-If a person has asthma, it is very important to keep an inhaler on hand when they have difficulty breathing.
-Even then, many people forget to carry inhalers in many situations; this article may help to overcome such situations.
+If a person has asthma, it is essential to keep an inhaler in hand so as to help them if they have difficulty breathing.
+Even then, many people tend to forget to carry their inhalers in many situations.
+This article sheds light on what one must do in such situations.

-1) Keep Calm - Stay as calm as possible while having an asthma attack.
-Stress and anxiety can worsen the symptoms.
-While waiting for the symptoms to subside or for a medical team to arrive, it may be helpful to play some music or turn on the television to make the patient calm down.
+1) Keep Calm - One must stay as calm as possible when suffering from an asthma attack.
+Stress and anxiety can aggravate the symptoms.
+While waiting for the symptoms to subside or for medical help to arrive, it may be helpful to play some music or turn on the television to make the individual calm down.

-2) Sitting Upright - If the person is sitting in an upright position, it helps to keep their airways open so the breathing will be as unobstructed as possible.
-Avoid lying down during an asthma attack, as this can worsen the symptoms.
+2) Sitting Upright - An individual must sit in an upright position so that their airways are open and their breathing will be as unobstructed as possible.
+One must avoid lying down during an asthma attack, as this can worsen the symptoms.